 It was a bit humorous, though, that my travel gear and plans often felt chaotic.
 After extensive planning and packing, I'd arrive at a destination and continue to spend endless time sorting through my things, only to feel lost and unprepared for what was ahead.

-Witnessing my grandparents' simple ways made me want to live similarly.
-So I kept downsizing my home life over the years, eventually whittling it to 3 bags.
+So I kept downsizing my home life over the years, eventually whittling my life to 3 bags.
 This is how I learned to carefully seek travel gear and resources that truly fit my needs.
-This is when I began to finally feel free and ready for just about anything.
+This is when I began to finally feel truly free and ready for just about anything.

-Cautious childhood habits (budgeting, saving, living simply) taught me that those with a small income could ultimately do anything.
+Cautious childhood habits (working, budgeting, saving) taught me that those with a small income could ultimately do anything.
 And that later, when one has a larger income, it's meaningful to choose to live beneath one's means.

 Acquiring lots of things just never brought lasting fulfillment.
 Whereas focusing on loving growth and daily adventures—in even the littlest of things—have brought so much meaning to my life.